'Rangers just not as good as Celtic': Hibs manager Johnson believes bigger picture was missed with van Bronckhorst

 Not when he feels Giovanni van Bronckhorst produced enough in his Rangers role to warrant longer than a year in it.
 Johnson takes his team to the Govan ground for the first time in four days for an encounter that has blockbuster potential.
 It could be no other way when it will mark Beale’s competitive bow since he was appointed successor to the deposed Dutchman almost a fortnight ago.
 A fact owed to the latest meeting of two clubs whose clashes tend to have more needle than a knitting basket bringing the cinch Premiership season roaring back following the World Cup break.
 Into this potent mix, though, Johnson doesn’t blanche from adding further to the combustibility.
 Simply by the 41-year-old being himself in avoiding platitudes and offering meaty opinions - in wholly affable fashion - on subjects others would choose to dance around.

 So it is with his stance on the removal of van Bronckhorst by the Ibrox powerbrokers.
-He dares to suggest that the jettisoning was inability to recognise the wider implications of champions Celtic currently operating at a level beyond their ancient adversaries.
-And that in replacing him with Beale, they have gone for a man smart at selling his wares but an unknown quantity in his only frontline management experience amounting to the 22 games he had in charge of Queens Park Rangers before vacating that post he only took on last June.
+He dares to suggest that the jettisoning was an inability to recognise the wider implications of champions Celtic currently operating at a level beyond their ancient adversaries.
+And that in replacing him with Beale, they have gone for a man smart at selling his wares but an unknown quantity with his only frontline management experience amounting to the 22 games he had in charge of Queens Park Rangers before vacating that post he only took on last June.
 These assertions are hardly extreme when Ange Postecoglou’s men hold a nine-point advantage over Rangers in the top flight.
-And Beale has been handed a mammoth job even though until last summer his most senior position in the game was assistant to Steven Gerrard - the pairing presiding over a stunning unbeaten league success at Rangers in 2020-21.
+And Beale has been handed a mammoth job even though until last summer his most senior position in the game was right-hand man to Steven Gerrard - the pairing presiding over a stunning unbeaten league success at Rangers in 2020-21.
 In the feverish Glasgow football world, Johnson’s opinions are likely to be read as slights, not the refreshingly honest, unfiltered takes all too rare in our game.
-Just as is retaining faith with managers across the board in the sport during rough patches, as the Hibs manager feels should have been the case with van Bronckhorst.
+Just as too rare is retaining faith with managers across the board during rough patches, as the Hibs manager petitions should have been the case with van Bronckhorst.

 “I’m always an advocate of keeping managers in situ because I think managers are often blamed for the results and normally there’s a bigger picture there,” he said.
 “I understand the pressure falls on the manager because it’s your name on the door.
 But I can only speak if I was an owner and it was my money and if I believed I had the right man in place, I would give him an adequate amount of windows to change it round.
 I would understand recent success, I would look at the context.
 And I feel that Rangers, maybe the expectation was so high and sometimes you can be a victim of your own success.
 I think it’s a classic example of that.
 I suppose we’ll only know that in a year, 18 months depending on how the new regime does.
 But that’s football.
 And I think Gio could walk away with his head held high, look himself in the mirror and know he’s done absolutely everything he can.
 The Champions League adventure didn’t go as well as a club that size would’ve expected but it doesn’t necessarily mean it’s a bad job.